MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ArmFAQ.md

 #### Hyper-V
 [Hyper-V](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) is not supported on the NXP i.MX8 family.

+#### Windows 11
+Windows 11 is not supported on the NXP i.MX8 family.

 ### Frequently Asked Questions

 #### Which hardware can I use?